 The following is from Part 1: There is something else here that Luke’s narrative hints at which he does not delve into, possibly because he knew his audience was aware of whatever particulars were involved with Mary and the circumstances of her humble life.

 In the very beginning, after initially being told by the angel Gabriel that she was highly favored and the Lord was indeed with her, Mary became, depending on the translation, troubled/disturbed/perplexed.
 The Greek says greatly agitated.
 She wondered where this extraordinary greeting came from and what it could possibly be about.
 One senses she thought it must be meant for another, that the joyous messenger must have the wrong house.

-In answering a faithful reader’s comment on Part 3 today, who said of Mary, She must have indeed been a highly intelligent, spiritually sensitive young woman, I wrote the following:
+In answering a faithful reader’s comment on Part 3 when I first wrote this series two years ago, who said of Mary, She must have indeed been a highly intelligent, spiritually sensitive young woman, I wrote the following:

 “Yes.
 A perfect choice.
 And she had to somehow come to a quick understanding of this fact though her humble nature would otherwise preclude it.
 She had to look beyond her humble circumstances and do her best to see herself as God saw her.
 He needed her.
 He wanted her to be the one.
 Here we have a good look into the counterintuitive nature of humanity.
 If Mary had previously thought herself as the best choice she would be disqualified, since that would reveal the presence of sinful pride.
 But if she thought herself unworthy and could never be persuaded to the contrary she would disqualify herself.”